gethin101/gethin101.github.io/README.md

 # Gethin Portfolio

-A clean, modern portfolio site built with HTML, CSS, and vanilla JavaScript.
+A clean, modern portfolio site built with HTML, CSS, and Jvascript and using a custom domain name.

 ## License